sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```

 /var/core directory is hosted on root-overlay filesystem and i've seen this ranging from 10G to 25G.
 Since Techsupport dumps are also hosted on the same filesystem, a slightly pessimistc default value of 2% is choosen.
-A typical 2% would amount to 200 MB which is a already a decent space for coredumps.
+A typical 5% would amount to a minimum of 500 MB which is a already a decent space for coredumps.
 In normal conditions, a core dump will usually be in the order of hundreds of KB's to tens of MB's.

-Although if the admin feels otherwise, this value is configurable upto 20% i.e almost 2G.
+Although if the admin feels otherwise, this value is configurable.